vaishnavi-cse-ds/skillsync-ai/README.md

 > **AI-powered career intelligence platform** — analyzes your resume, GitHub profile, and coding stats to generate a personalized skill-gap analysis and learning roadmap.

-Built with **Google ADK 2.0** as a capstone project for the Kaggle 5-Day AI Agents course.

----

 ## What It Does